mshenoda/connect4/README.md

-# Connect4 Game - Minimax with Alpha Beta Pruning
+# Connect4 Game - Minimax with Alpha-beta pruning

 Connect 4 game with Minimax AI implementation provides an engaging and challenging gaming experience for users.
 The application can be used by educational institutions, parents, and companies as a tool for promoting logical thinking, strategic planning, and problem-solving skills.
 Additionally, it offers an opportunity for developers and researchers to study and improve upon the AI method used in the game.